Every year.

 They wouldn’t know where to finish.

-They wouldn’t know how to spell it even though it was right under their noses.
+They wouldn’t know how to spell it even though it was spelled out for them.

 And every year, I’d raise my hand and say,